MarcinOrlowski/laravel-api-response-builder/docs/exceptions.md

  `:api_code` being substituted by actual code assigned to this exception and `:message` replaced by exception's `getMessage()` return value.

-## Exceptions with messages ##

- By default, messages obtained from `Exception` object have higher priority over configuration mapped error messages, which makes return messages usually more descriptive.
-This behaviour can be configured with `use_exception_message_first` option or by setting `EX_USE_EXCEPTION_MESSAGE` env variable.
-When it's `true` (default) **and** when exception's `getMessage()` returns non empty string, then that string will be used as returned as `message`.
-If it is set to `true` but exception provides no message, then mapped message will be used and the `:message` placeholder will be substituted with exception class name.
-When option is set to `false`, then mapped messages will always be used  with `:message` placeholder being substituted with exception message (can if it is empty string).

 ## Exception Handler conflicts ##

  Please note that some 3rd party packages may also provide own exception handling helpers and may